brajeshwar/brajeshwar.github.io/_posts/2020/2020-09-01-fincurious-indian-startup-finance.md

----
-layout: post
-title: Fincurious - Indian Startup Finance
+# Fincurious - Indian Startup Finance
----

 This is a short book and can easily be kept aside as a quick reference guide if you are running a Startup or starting one.
 This book does not teach you to be a financial expert but will help you keep you informed so you have an idea.